 The RWI policy can be bound prior to signing of the purchase agreement or between signing and closing, in each case, effective as of the closing.
-Buyers seeking a buy-side RWI are well-advised to secure the terms of the RWI prior to signing.
-The purchase agreement does not typically include a condition to closing for the benefit of the buyer on a RWI policy being actually obtained, because it is in buyer's control to secure the policy prior to signing, assuming RWI is available to begin with.
+Buyers seeking a buy-side RWI are well advised to secure the terms of the RWI prior to signing.
+The purchase agreement does not typically include a condition to closing for the benefit of the buyer on an RWI policy being actually obtained, because it is in buyer's control to secure the policy prior to signing, assuming RWI is available to begin with.
 Further, as discussed, deals involving RWI often have no recourse or limited recourse against the seller.
-Therefore, the buyer should be the party
+Therefore, the buyer should be the party most interested in confirming the availability and terms of the RWI (its only expected source of recovery), prior to executing the definitive agreements.
+When the terms of the RWI policy are agreed prior to the execution of the purchase agreement, the buyer and the insurer will typically enter into a binder of insurance, which will include a draft of the policy as an exhibit thereto and provide for the issuance of the policy upon satisfaction of certain customary conditions, including: